Jory Collins: 2011–12 season

 The following season, Collins led the Lady Hornets to a 23–9 overall, and 14–6 conference winning season.
-With that, the Lady Hornets advanced to their second consecutive MIAA Tournament title game, in which they lost.
-They also advanced on to the NCAA Sweet 16 where they lost to the Pittsburg State Gorillas.
+The Lady Hornets advanced to their second consecutive MIAA Tournament title game, which they lost.
+They also advanced on to the NCAA Sweet 16, where they lost to the Pittsburg State Gorillas.

 2012–13 season

 In 2012–13, the Lady Hornets were preseason ranked 19 in the WBCA poll.
-During the 2012–13 season, Collins lead the Lady Hornets went on to an overall record of 23–9, and 13–5 conference winning season.
-The Lady Hornets went on to their third consecutive MIAA tournament title game, in which they won against the University of Central Missouri Jennies 67–51.
-This was their fifth tournament win, and first since the tournament moved to Kansas City, Missouri in 2003.
+During the 2012–13 season, Collins led the Lady Hornets to an overall record of 23–9, and 13–5 conference winning season.
+They went on to their third consecutive MIAA tournament title game, which they won against the University of Central Missouri Jennies 67–51.
+This was their fifth tournament win, and their first since the tournament moved to Kansas City, Missouri in 2003.
 They again made it to the NCAA Sweet 16, where they lost to the Augustana Vikings 75–74.